Do my wines qualify for entry?

 Use of Decanter logo and bottle stickers

 Decanter works hard to help promote medal-winning wines.
 If your wine wins a medal we will send you full details of how you can promote it through bottle stickers and other point-of-sale materials.
-The Decanter word marks and logos (including the medals) are the property of Time Inc. (UK) Ltd and any use of such marks by winning Entrants is under licence.
+The Decanter word marks and logos (including the medals) are the property of TI Media Ltd and any use of such marks by winning Entrants is under licence.
 Any unauthorised use, reproduction or alteration is strictly prohibited.
 Unauthorised use, reproduction or alteration of the Decanter word marks, logos, medals and bottle stickers may result in the medal being withdrawn and future participation in the DAWA may be prohibited.

 Upon completion of the DAWA, any unopened samples will be sold to raise money for the Decanter Asia Wine Scholarship Programme.
 The programme supports Asia’s most promising wine palates and future wine professionals.
 Leftover entries will not be returned or available for collection.